 Outside of my issues with this particular get together, there had apparently been an incident between the DM and one of the players earlier in the week.
 A case of the player getting way too drunk while at the DM's house, earning him a permanent ban from the DM's home.
 This tension was palpable throughout the day, with the player arguing against the DM's every decision and complaining about his inconsistencies in sticking to the rule books.
 At the close of the day's quest, the DM explained his reasoning for why he would or wouldn't stick to particular rules.
 This was supposed to be a very casual campaign since it was so many attendees' first times playing, and decisions he made were to help maintain that casual atmosphere.
 If it wasn't to maintain the casual atmosphere, it was to keep the campaign going as some rules could extend a particular quest by several hours if followed strictly.
 I felt the explanation sufficiently explained any issues that player had with the DM's decisions.
 Everyone else agreed, except for that difficult player.
 He continued to argue, completely disregarding everything the DM had said.
 After a while of back and forth, the DM declared that he was done with this campaign and he would no longer be DMing.

-After everyone left, Michael's first words to me were "What do I have to do Wednesday and Thursday [his days off] to make this up to you?"
+After everyone left, M's first words to me were "What do I have to do Wednesday and Thursday [his days off] to make this up to you?"
 LOL!

 The rest of the weekend was thankfully very mellow.

 Wednesday we went to Yongsan and Itaewon.
-A week ago I ran out of my Lush shampoo and decided to try using some of Michael's regular department store shampoo.
+A week ago I ran out of my Lush shampoo and decided to try using some of M's regular department store shampoo.

 My scalp immediately flared up, creating loads of dandruff and becoming itchy enough to make me want to scalp myself.
 Since we were going into Yongsan, we decided it would be easy to stop by Itaewon and get me some shampoo.